reduct/assembler/README.md

 #### options.dataSelector
 Type: `String`

-The data-* selector on which the parser is based on, if your element has the attribute `data-app="myApplication"`, you should define `app` as the dataSelector.
+The data-* selector on which the parser is based on, if your element has the attribute `data-app="myApplication"`, you should define `app` as the `dataSelector`.

 #### options.componentIndex
 Type: `Object`

-The index of components, if the value of e.g. `data-app` isn't listed as a key in this object, the parser will throw a info into your console.
+The index of components, if the value of e.g. `data-app` isn't listed as a key in this object, the parser will throw an debug info into the windows console.
-F.e. if you are an element with the attribute `data-app="myApplication"` was found while the `dataSelector` is configured as `app`, you should declare the following `componentIndex`:
+F.e. if an element with the `data-app="myApplication"` was found while the `dataSelector` was configured as `app`, you should declare the following `componentIndex`:
 ```js
 // Define some application Constructors.
 var MyApplication = function(el) {